lxsmnsyc/seroval/docs/serialization.md

 ## JSON serialization

-The mentioned serialization metohds are ideal for server-to-client communication, however, client-to-server communication requires a sanitized data, because the medium is prone to [RCE](https://huntr.dev/bounties/63f1ff91-48f3-4886-a179-103f1ddd8ff8). `seroval` offers JSON modes as an alternative.
+The mentioned serialization methods are ideal for server-to-client communication, however, client-to-server communication requires a sanitized data, because the medium is prone to [RCE](https://huntr.dev/bounties/63f1ff91-48f3-4886-a179-103f1ddd8ff8). `seroval` offers JSON modes as an alternative.

 | modes | JS | JSON |
 | --- | --- | --- |